ClusterCockpit/cc-docker/README.md

 ## Configuration

-While many aspects of this docker compose setup can be configured you ussually only need to adapt the following three settings in `.env`:
+While many aspects of this docker compose setup can be configured you usually only need to adapt the following three settings in `.env`:
 * `CLUSTERCOCKPIT_BRANCH` (Default: `develop`): The branch to checkout from ClusterCockpit git repository.
 May also be a tag.
-* `APP_CLUSTERCOCKPIT_INIT` (Default: true): Wether the Symfony tree (located at `./data/symfony`) should be deleted and freshly cloned and setup on every container startup.
+* `APP_CLUSTERCOCKPIT_INIT` (Default: true): Wether the Symfony tree (located at `./data/symfony`) should be deleted and freshly cloned and initialized on every container startup.
-* `APP_ENVIRONMENT` (Default: `dev`): The Symfony App environment.
-With `dev` you get a Debugging Toolbar and more extensive error handling.
-Using `prod` is a setup for productions usage.
+* `APP_ENVIRONMENT` (Default: `dev`): The Symfony app environment.
+With `dev` you get the symfony debug toolbar and more extensive error handling.
+The `prod` environment is a setup for productions use.

 ## Setup

 * `$ cd data`
-* `$ ./init.sh`: The script asks for sudo rights as the file ownership needs to changed for some folders. **NOTICE** The script will download files of total size of 338MB (most for the InfluxDB data).
+* `$ ./init.sh`: The script asks for sudo rights as the file ownership needs to changed for some folders. **NOTICE** The script will download files of a total size of 338MB (mostly for the InfluxDB data).

-After that from the root of the repository you can start up the containers with:
+After that from the root of the cc-docker sandbox you can start up the containers with:
-* `docker-compose up`
+* `$ docker-compose up`
 * Wait... and wait a little longer

 Before you can use ClusterCockpit the following disclaimer must be shown.
 To download and build all ClusterCockpit components may take up to several minutes: